JMiles42/jellyfin-smartplaylist2playlistharder-plugin/README.md

 - FileName: The actual filename.
 If you create a file named cgpgrey_playlist.json then this should be cgpgrey_playlist
 - User: Name of the user for the playlist
 - ExpressionSets: This is a list of Expressions.
 Each expression is OR'ed together.
+- ExpressionVars: This is a dictionary of values to be used inplace of in line TargetValues with the "$(KeyName)" syntax
 - Expressions: This is the meat of the plugin.
 Expressions are a list of maps containing MemberName, Operator, and TargetValue.
 I am working on a list of all valid things.
 Currently there are three sets of expressions:

   - Universal LINQ expression operators: [This link](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expressiontype?redirectedfrom=MSDN&view=net-6.0) is a list of all valid operators within expression trees but only a subset are valid for a specific operand.